ava-labs/avalanche-docs/docs/subnets/evm-customization/add-custom-precompiles/custom-precompiles.md

 ## Access to Go Libraries

-Since precompiles are implemented in Go, we can utilize existing Go Libraries.
+Since precompiles are implemented in Go, we can utilize existing Go libraries.
 Go has a rich ecosystem of Libraries.
 Accessing these avoids the need for reimplementation, which takes effort and poses the risks of introducing bugs in the process of translating from Go to Solidity.